mywdka/plotterturtle/README.md

 The scaling is optimized for HP 7475A plotters in A3 format

-Written by Thomas Rutgers for the WDKA Interaction Station
+Written by Thomas Rutgers for the Willem de Kooning Academy, Rotterdam

 ## Installation